Li-Fi: History

-In April 2014, the Russian company Stins Coman announced the BeamCaster Li-Fi wireless local network, capable of data transfer speeds up to 1.25 gigabytes per second (GB/s).
-They foresee boosting speeds up to 5 GB/s in the near future.
-In the same year, Sisoft, a Mexican company, set a new record by transferring data at speeds of up to 10 GB/s across a light spectrum emitted by LED lamps.
+In April 2014, the Russian company Stins Coman announced the BeamCaster Li-Fi wireless local network, capable of data transfer speeds up to 10 gigabits per second (Gbit/s).
+They foresee boosting speeds up to 40 Gbit/s in the near future.
+In the same year, Sisoft, a Mexican company, set a new record by transferring data at speeds of up to 80 Gbit/s across a light spectrum emitted by LED lamps.

-Current offerings by purelifi, Signify, oledcomm and Terra Ferma suggest Li-Fi full-duplex communications links can achieve over 1.0Gbps.
-A study published by IEEE in 2021 suggests speeds of 224 Gbps are achievable.
+Current offerings by purelifi, Signify, oledcomm and Terra Ferma suggest Li-Fi full-duplex communications links can achieve over 1.0 Gbit/s.
+A study published by IEEE in 2021 suggests speeds of 224 Gbit/s are achievable.

 In June 2018, Li-Fi successfully underwent testing at a BMW plant in Munich for industrial applications under the auspices of the Fraunhofer Heinrich-Hertz-Institute.

 In August 2018, Kyle Academy in Scotland, piloted the usage within its premises, enabling students to receive data through rapid on–off transitions of room lighting.

 In June 2019, Oledcomm, a French company, showcased its Li-Fi technology at the 2019 Paris Air Show.

 In January 2025, Terra Ferma, a USA company announced the launch of their Helios and Fortis Li-Fi product lines for US and NATO Government and Military applications.